-Michael Schumacher and Lewis Hamilton are the only Mercedes drivers to have failed to finish a race in Montreal, each retiring with mechanical problems in 2012 and 2014 respectively.
-Aside from Hamilton’s retirement in 2014, a Mercedes driver hasn’t finished outside of the top five at the circuit since 2012.
+Michael Schumacher, Lewis Hamilton and George Russell are the only Mercedes drivers to have failed to finish a race in Montreal, in 2012, 2014 and 2023 respectively.
+Retirements aside, a Mercedes driver hasn’t finished outside of the top five at the circuit since 2012.

 The Enstone team has recorded three pole positions at the Canadian Grand Prix.
 Michael Schumacher took pole for Benetton in 1994 and 1995, while Fernando Alonso started from the front for Renault in 2006.
 Renault locked-out the front row at the circuit in 2006.
 Alonso recorded the team’s first front row lockout here since 2006 in 2022, qualifying in second place in a damp qualifying session.

 McLaren have failed to score a point at the Canadian Grand Prix since 2014.
 They’ve won nine times here in the past, most recently with Lewis Hamilton in 2012.
-In the past six races, 2017 and 2022 are the only times that neither McLaren driver retired from the race.
-Their best finish here in the past six races is 11th, scored by Fernando Alonso in 2016, Carlos Sainz in 2019 and Daniel Ricciardo in 2022.
+In the past seven races, there have been only three occasions on which neither McLaren driver retired from the race.

 Robert Kubica’s second place on the grid for the 2008 Canadian Grand Prix is the only time a Sauber driver has qualified on the front row at the Canadian Grand Prix, while Nick Heidfeld’s third place in qualifying in 2007 is he only other time a Sauber driver has qualified in the top six here.

 In 2022, Valtteri Bottas became the team’s first driver to reach Q3 at the Canadian Grand Prix since 2008.
-Charles Leclerc, Antonio Giovinazzi and Zhou Guanyu’s Q2 appearances in 2018, 2019 and 2022 respectively are the only times that the team has made it out of Q1 in the last five Montreal races.
+Charles Leclerc, Antonio Giovinazzi and Zhou Guanyu and Valtteri Bottas’ Q2 appearances in 2018, 2019, 2022 and 2023 respectively are the only times that the team has made it out of Q1 in the last six Montreal races.

-The Silverstone-based team have scored in all of the past eight Canadian Grands Prix and have recorded just a single retirement at the circuit since 2012.
+The Silverstone-based team has scored in all of the past eight Canadian Grands Prix and have recorded just a single retirement in Montreal since 2012.
 The team recorded three podium finishes in Canada under their Jordan guise, including a double top three result in 1995.

 In 2023, Fernando Alonso gave Aston Martin their first podium appearance in Canada with second place, which was the Silverstone team’s first podium in Montreal since 1997.
-Between 1997 and 2022, their best result has been fifth place – recorded by Giancarlo Fisichella in 2002, Nico Hulkenberg in 2014 and Sergio Perez in 2017.
+Between 1997 and 2022, their best result was fifth place – recorded by Giancarlo Fisichella in 2002, Nico Hulkenberg in 2014 and Sergio Perez in 2017.

 In 2022, Mick Schumacher recorded the Haas team’s first retirement at the Canadian Grand Prix.
-The team has scored only one point from their five visits here so far.
-Their point came courtesy of Romain Grosjean, who finished tenth in 2017.
-The team’s worst result aside from their 2022 DNF is 17th, which is where Kevin Magnussen finished in 2019.
+The team has scored only one point from their six visits here so far.
+That point came courtesy of Romain Grosjean, who finished tenth in 2017.
+The team’s worst result aside from their 2022 DNF is 17th, which is where Kevin Magnussen finished in 2019, 2022 and 2023.

 Haas recorded their first double Q3 appearance in Canada in 2022.
-Kevin Magnussen recorded the team’s best qualifying result at the track with fifth place in 2022.
+Prior to 2023, Kevin Magnussen had recorded the team’s best qualifying result at the track with fifth place in 2022.
 Nico Hulkenberg bettered that in 2023, qualifying on the front row of the grid.
 He later dropped to fifth on the grid as the result of a grid penalty for a red flag infringement.

 Haas qualified in the top ten at the Canadian Grand Prix for the first time in 2019.
 Ironically, after getting through to Q3, Kevin Magnussen crashed at the end of Q2 meaning he was unable to set a lap in the session and had to start from the pit lane.
 It also prevented Romain Grosjean from setting a faster lap time.